-During the Naval and Air Phase, move naval units, conduct all ship-to-ship combat, and use sea transport points (STPs) to move friendly land and air units and sea supply markers by sea.
+During the Naval and Air Phase, you can move your naval units, conduct all ship-to-ship combat, and use sea transport points (STPs) to move friendly land and air units and sea supply markers by sea.

 The side with the initiative for the season decides which side performs the Naval and Air Phase first.
 The decision is made separately for each monthly turn of the season.

 The Allied nations can freely combine their naval units for movement and combat.